 While the 70% rule is widely used throughout the real estate world, it is a quick guide and shouldn’t be relied upon as the final word for what you should pay for a property.
 The rule is helpful in giving a quick, rough estimate of what your top offer price for a fix-and-flip property should be, but you’ll also want to be sure and run a more extensive expense analysis as well.

-Along those same lines, determining the ARV and rehab costs may be difficult for first-time fix-and-flip investors.
+Along those same lines, knowing how to calculate ARV may be difficult for new fix-and-flip investors.
 Be sure to consult with an expert to make certain your offer price will actually result in the profits you’re expecting.
 Above all else, being conservative with both your ARV estimate and repair cost estimate will help you avoid getting into a property at the wrong cost.

 If you’re just getting started in the real estate investment world, the first and most important thing you can do is create a plan.
-For more information on how to do so, read our blog article, “Creating a Fix-and-Flip Business Plan”.
+For more information on how to do so, read our blog article about creating a house flipping business plan.